 Sanding and Refinishing Wood Flooring in Metro Vancouver:

-As Vancouver’s top flooring company, we felt like our viewers needed to know more about this topic.
-The idea behind doing this appears to be rather inviting, but before you make the initial investment you should be aware of the pros and cons.
+As Vancouver’s top flooring company, we felt our viewers needed to know more about this topic.
+The idea behind doing this appears to be rather inviting, but before you make the initial investment, you should be aware of the pros and cons.

 What Do We Mean by Sanding and Refinishing wood floors?

 In simple words, sanding and refinishing a real wood floor is the process of sanding the top surface layer of your floor and then reapplying a floor finish to it.
-During the procedure, you’re able to stain your existing hardwood floor (if you want to, this step isn’t necessary) and apply a finish to re-seal it which will also give it that natural shine.
-This may sound easy but the process is actually a lot more complicated than explained here.
-In order to properly sand and refinish a hardwood floor, you must actually open up the wood grains in the process so the wood can absorb your stain uniformly.
-Otherwise, your staining results will be rather patchy because the softer parts of your planks will naturally absorb the stain molecules more efficiently than the harder parts.
-This is a very technical procedure and it actually takes a hardwood master to do it.
+During the procedure, you can stain your existing hardwood floor (if you want to, this step isn’t necessary) and apply a finish to re-seal it, giving it that natural shine.
+This may sound easy, but the process is much more complicated than explained here.
+To properly sand and refinish a hardwood floor, you must open up the wood grains so the wood can absorb your stain uniformly.
+Otherwise, your staining results will be rather patchy because the softer parts of your planks will absorb the stain molecules more efficiently than the harder ones.
+This is a very technical procedure; it takes a hardwood master to do it.
 This is not like painting your bedroom walls; it’s far from it.

-Although sanding and refinishing your wood floor is more economical than replacing it, it’s still pretty pricy to do it the right way.
-In Vancouver, it can typically cost you around $4-7 per SF.
-If you have a large area to cover, the bill can certainly rack up to the hundreds and if not thousands.
+Although sanding and refinishing your wood floor is more economical than replacing it, it’s still pretty expensive to do it correctly.
+It can typically cost you around $5-8 per SF in Vancouver.
+If you have a large area to cover, the bill can certainly rack up to the hundreds and, if not thousands.

 Why Would A Hardwood Floor Need Sanding and Refinishing?

-If your hardwood floor has a large number of scratches, signs of water damage, or is losing its color slightly, then sanding and refinishing should remove most of these issues.
-Through this process, you’ll be able to re-stain your flooring to whatever stain color you’d like before applying the final finish.
+If your hardwood floor has many scratches, signs of water damage, or is losing its colour slightly, sanding and refinishing should remove most of these issues.
+This process allows you to re-stain your flooring to whatever stain colour you’d like before applying the final finish.

-Even though your hardwood flooring won’t need to be sanded and refinished regularly if maintained well, it’s definitely something that you may consider when the time comes to it.
-The idea seems pretty logical so why wouldn’t you do it?
-Before going ahead with the idea, we recommend that you consider some of the disadvantages of sanding and refinishing your hardwood.
+Even though your hardwood flooring won’t need to be sanded and refinished regularly if maintained well, it’s something that you may consider when it comes.
+The idea seems pretty logical, so why wouldn’t you do it?
+Before going ahead with the idea, we recommend you consider some disadvantages of sanding and refinishing your hardwood.

 What is Sanding and Refinishing?

 Before we get into a few reasons why you shouldn’t sand and refinish your Vancouver hardwood flooring, you should know where this practice has come from.
-In the past, we didn’t have any pre-finished hardwood flooring products in the market.
-Therefore, the process of getting a wood floor would normally include installing the unfinished wood planks followed by applying the stain and finish on-site.
-It’s also worth mentioning that our finishes were not as strong in the past, so we often find ourselves having to sand and refinish our floors constantly in order to maintain the look.
+Previously, we didn’t have any pre-finished hardwood flooring products in the market.
+Therefore, getting a wood floor would normally include installing the unfinished wood planks, then applying the stain and finish on-site.
+It’s also worth mentioning that our finishes were not as strong in the past, so we often have to sand and refinish our floors constantly to maintain the look.

 Do We Think It is Worth It?

-In most cases, the answer is No. Sanding and refinishing will only lead you down a dead-end street of disappointment, as Vancouverites have learned firsthand by experiencing all too many home renovation projects gone wrong in recent years.
+In most cases, the answer is No. Sanding and refinishing will only lead you down a dead-end street of disappointment.
+Vancouverites have learned firsthand by experiencing all too many home renovation projects gone wrong in recent years.
 Let me explain why:

-The Bona finish that we apply on-site is only on average 1/3 as strong as the average factory finish that is applied to pre-finished wood in the flooring industry.
+The Bona finish that we apply on-site is only 1/3 as strong as the average factory finish applied to pre-finished wood in the flooring industry.

 Pre-finished hardwood flooring is normally layered with an ultra-strong aluminum oxide finish.
-This anti-scratch topcoat is then properly cured by applying UV radiations and maintaining ideal curing conditions during the manufacturing process.
+This anti-scratch topcoat is then properly cured by applying UV radiations and maintaining ideal curing conditions during manufacturing.

-To summarize this, an on-site finish will never be as strong as your factory finish and you should only expect a third of the normal performance.
+To summarize, an on-site finish will never be as strong as your factory finish, and you should only expect a third of the normal performance.

-Remember, you’re able to change the color of your Vancouver hardwood flooring by staining it.
+Remember, you can change the colour of your Vancouver hardwood flooring by staining it.
 However, you aren’t able to change the physical appearance, in particular the width of the boards.
-If you’re looking to modernize your home, sanding and refinishing your old hardwood flooring just isn’t the correct way to go about it.
+If you’re looking to modernize your home, sanding and refinishing your old hardwood flooring isn’t the correct way to go about it.
 In Vancouver, our flooring trend is going towards wider and longer boards.
 Therefore, sanding and refinishing your 2(1/4)” hardwood planks won’t hide the age of your floor.

-To achieve a more modern look, you’ll want to purchase wider planks.
-Wider boards will make the room a lot more spacious while giving it that extraordinary modern feeling.
-If this is something you are trying to accomplish, the only way you’re going to be able to do this is by purchasing engineered flooring that offers wider planks.
+You’ll want to purchase wider planks to achieve a more modern look.
+Wider boards will make the room much more spacious while giving it that extraordinary modern feeling.
+If this is something you are trying to accomplish, the only way you can do this is by purchasing engineered flooring that offers wider planks.

 In certain applications, if your existing hardwood planks are nailed or glued to the subfloor, you may be able to leave them underneath and just simply float your new hardwood on top of the existing floor.
 This would save you a lot of cost and time.
-However, you need to talk to a professional to make sure this is actually something that you can or cannot do.
+However, you need to talk to a professional to ensure this is something you can or cannot do.

-As you’re able to see, sanding and refinishing your hardwood flooring may bring back a small bit of life out of your hardwood flooring.
+As you can see, sanding and refinishing your hardwood flooring may bring back a small bit of life out of your hardwood flooring.
 In our eyes, it may not be worth the effort in the long run.
-Purchasing the right hardwood floor is a much better alternative and something that people should consider before refinishing their hardwood floors.
+Purchasing the right hardwood floor is a much better alternative and something people should consider before refinishing their hardwood floors.

-Canadian Home Style is your highest-rated flooring company in Metro Vancouver and back-to-back Consumer Choice Award winner in 2021 and 2022.
-Don’t hesitate to reach out to us for more information or whether you should go ahead with sanding and refinishing your hardwood floor.
-Sanding and refinishing is actually a service we offer but, typically don’t recommend.
+Canadian Home Style is your highest-rated flooring company in Metro Vancouver and a back-to-back Consumer Choice Award winner in 2021 and 2022.
+Don’t hesitate to contact us for more information or whether you should go ahead with sanding and refinishing your hardwood floor.
+Sanding and refinishing is a service we offer but typically don’t recommend.

 Visit or North Vancouver flooring and custom cabinetry showroom today. – Book Now